kokorela/znt/README.md

 znt:

 =======================================================================================================
-The Zero-Initialized Template (znt) is a container format for each chromosome and a wrapper capable to combine multiple streams of data from disparate sources into a coherent record. (machine readable wrapper format for information exchange capable to combine multiple streams of data from disparate sources into a coherent record)
+The Zero-Initialized Template (znt) is a container format for each chromosome and a wrapper capable to combine multiple streams of data from disparate sources into a coherent record. (machine readable wrapper format for genome annotation and information exchange protocol standard.
 These files provided a good template for writing sequence reads, for example.

-The file specification is below:
+Algorithm
 =======================================================================================================
 The first step is to create a large array file per chromosome and initialize to zero.